Frequently Asked Questions

 If you are joining us for an AQUATIC PHYSICAL THERAPY session, there are a few things we’d like to ask you to bring to your initial evaluation appointment: a copy of your prescription, a list of any medications you are taking, your insurance information, and a photo ID.

 Regardless of whether you are joining us for an Aquatic Physical Therapy or Wellness session, we’d ask you to arrive in proper swimming attire.
 Cotton clothing cannot be worn in the pool.
 Water PT offers wetsuit vests if needed; some patients also choose to bring swim caps, earplugs and / or water shoes.
 This is up to you!
 All our locations have shower facilities and locker rooms available.
 You must bring your own towel, toiletries, and locks with you.

 + Can you help me enter the pool?

 Many of our patients have mobility issues.
 There is nothing to hold you back, because some of our pool locations have a lift for those who need assistance in and out of the water.
 Please give us a call in advance if you want to ensure your location has a lift: (310) 991-7751.

 + Will my insurance cover my Aquatic Physical Therapy session?

 Our Aquatic Physical Therapy sessions can be covered by your insurance.
 Here the details:

-Water PT is a member of the UCLA and Cedars Sinai HMOs; we accept Medicare and are preferred providers for Blue Shield of California.
+Water PT is a member of the UCLA and Cedars Sinai HMOs; we are in network with Medicare, Tri-Care and Blue Shield of California.
+Many other private insurance companies cover our services depending on your policy.
 We accept most private PPO insurances depending on the policy.
 Please fax, email, call in, or bring your insurance information for verification.
 At this time we are unfortunately unable to accept Medical and Kaiser.